 Unfortunately, despite a variety of successful programs introduced from Estonia to Australia, there is little consistency, and limited mutual recognition, between different approaches, in different sectors or countries.
 This makes it hard to envision a time when one single globally interoperable digital identity system could serve all, or most, of an individual’s identification purposes.

 But that does not diminish the vast potential of such efforts.
-It’s worth remembering that it has been over two years since e-commerce sales passed the £17.8 trillion a year point (UN Conference on trade and development) and it’s growing fast, providing a solid case for transitioning citizens to digital identity programs.
+It’s worth remembering that it has been over two years since e-commerce sales passed the US $25 trillion a year point, and it’s growing fast, providing a solid case for transitioning citizens to digital identity programs.

 This would represent a massive shift from the current patchwork of paper-based identity documents in use, and the vast swaths of the world population where people have no identity documents at all, which complicates the delivery of social, health and development programs.

 Widespread adoption of digital identity models would represent a great improvement from the status quo, since paper-based documents, with few authentication safeguards, are highly vulnerable to theft and fraud.
 Even the typical security measures incorporated into existing digital services often depend on basic authentication methods like readily hackable password protocols.
 When you consider that 87 percent of identity fraud occurring in the UK today is through digital channels, it’s clear that our security methods must change as we embrace the digital economy.